Dachshund Traits You Need To Know

 Size & Weight

-Dachshunds are small dogs with a distinctive long body and short legs.
-On average, they weigh between 11 to 32 pounds (5 to 15 kilograms) and stand about 8 to 9 inches (20 to 23 centimeters) tall at the shoulder.
+Dachshunds on average, weigh between 11 to 32 pounds (5 to 15 kilograms) and stand about 8 to 9 inches (20 to 23 centimeters) tall at the shoulder.

 Dachshund Traits: Temperament

 Dachshunds have a unique temperament that sets them apart from other dog breeds.
-These lively and playful dogs are known for their cleverness and loyalty.
+They are typically stubborn and known for their cleverness and loyalty.

-Additionally, Dachshunds are described as courageous to the point of rashness, which can make them great protectors in certain situations.
+Additionally, Dachshunds are described as courageous and not afraid of other people or animals, which can make them great protectors.

 Health & Grooming Needs

-Dachshunds have specific health and grooming needs that owners must be aware of.
+Dachshunds have health and grooming needs that owners must be aware of.

-However, they do shed moderately year-round, so regular brushing helps reduce loose hair around the house.
+They do shed moderately year-round, so regular brushing helps reduce loose hair.

 Additionally, keeping their ears clean and nails trimmed will help prevent infections and discomfort.